dejan995/hms-docker/README.md

 ### 23.06.2021
 1. Fixed issue where the password for the Webmin UI, for Filemin and Samba, was not being changed.
 You can now set the password from a variable in the ".env" file.
 2. Fixed the install.sh script.
 It can now safely be used on a freshly installed Ubuntu machine.
+3. Added generate_config.sh script.
+With this script you can generate your own .env file.

 ### 20.06.2021
 1. Emby Media server is replaced with Jellyfin Media Server.